cpfiffer/microstructure.exchange/spring-2023.md

 layout: default
 ---

-# The Microstructure Exchange: Autumn 2020
+# The Microstructure Exchange: Winter / Spring 2023

-The Microstructure Exchange is soliciting papers in market microstructure to be presented in a series of Tuesday online seminars during the autumn of 2020.
+The Microstructure Exchange is soliciting papers in market microstructure to be presented in a series of Tuesday online seminars during the first half year of 2023.

 A large group of market structure scholars will review the submitted papers.
 The selected papers will be presented in one-hour seminars, with 45 minutes for presentation and 15 minutes for Q&A.

-Please submit your paper [here](https://www.research.net/r/TME-Fall-2020).
+Please submit your paper [here](https://www.research.net/r/TME-Winter2023).

-**Submission deadline**: June 30, 2020
+**Submission deadline**: December 16, 2022

-**Notification of acceptance**: August 14, 2020
+**Notification of acceptance**: Early February, 2023

 ### Submission Guidelines